emarmolsanchez/eMIRNA/README.md

 The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filtering, in order to obtain an estimated representation of their structural characteristics.
 Afterwards, these feature matrices will be processed by the prediction software to discriminate between microRNAs and other type of sequences.

 A modified version of Triplet-SVM pipeline is implemented in the eMIRNA.Features module.
-Users must place Triplet-SVM perl scripts 1 to 3 (available at `bin/`), which should be placed at `$PATH`, so as the function is properly executed.
-UNAfold melt perl script must also be available at `$PATH`.
+Users must place Triplet-SVM perl scripts 1 to 3 (available at `bin/`), which should be located at `$PATH`, so as the function is properly executed.
+UNAfold melt perl script and RNAfold executables must also be available at `$PATH`.

 The function requires two arguments: